gitaf/DMML2022_Microsoft/README.md

 Description:
 Finding text close to someone's knowledge level is quite hard.
 This issue raises the need to create a software tool that predicts a user's academic level in a certain language and recommends articles/readings based on it.
 In order to solve this problem, we decided to build a model that tries to predict the difficulty (from A1 to C2) of a French written text.
+At the end, the deliverable will be a Github project repository, where one can find the code for different models we tried.

 Our approach:
 First, we have tested the models presented in the guidlines.
 The logistic regression model proved to be the hughest performing one.